jonfossheim/mtgsomething/README.md

 Take some time to read through the cards data, indentify what data you want to play with and display and make a mental note of that going forward.

+## Card component and Specifics

 Create a card component to display SOME of the data.

 I suggest starting off with the image, the name and the rarity.

 (we will perform a fetch to the specific card id later to show more data)

+Once this is done, take a look at each card Object, figure out what data you can use to change the color of your card component.

+(...
+This concludes the first part ...)

+If you want to continue working on this project, feel free to do so.
+Second part starting tomorrow.